browzwear/vs-api-documentation/docs/Getting-Started/create-plugin-python.md

 The debugger should now connect to your plugin and stop at the debugpy.breakpoint line.

 4. Use Visual Studio Code to add breakpoints and debug your plugin.

+### Deploying the Plugin

+The argument --plugin-sandbox sets all plugins to work on the same python interpreter.
+This may cause security issues, but does allow the plugin to be debugged.

+Whoever uses the plugin will run the plugin without that argument.
+Therefore, it’s the developer’s responsibility to check, before deploying the plugin, that it will work without --plugin-sandbox.